 - Step 3: Add toppings (optional).
 Coconut flakes, sesame seeds, chia seeds, crushed nuts and ginger slices make an excellent addition to your healthy smoothie.
 Drink it up while cold.

 Pretty easy right?
 If you feel right about the steps to make a smoothie, read ahead for the five delicious weight loss smoothie recipes.

 1. Strawberry Banana Smoothie

 This strawberry banana smoothie recipe is so easy to make, delicious to drink and nutritious and satisfying to your body.

 It’s also perfect for those who have very little time to prep vegetables and fruits for smoothies.

 All the ingredients take zero prep time, and you can omit dirty dishes by throwing everything into the blender straight out of your fridge.

 Because all the sweetness naturally comes from strawberries and banana, there is no need to add additional sugar.
-This not only keeps your calories under control but also save you from excess sugar intake, which has been named a main cause of belly fat.
+It not only keeps your calories under control but also saves you from excess sugar intake, which has been named the leading cause of belly fat.